modxorg/Docs/en/extras/formit/formit.tutorials-and-examples/examples.custom-hook.md

 ]]
 ```

-Note, however, that the order in which **customhook** appears in the &hooks parameter may be significant.
-See below, under **MyEmailChunk**, for more information.
+Note that the order in which **customhook** appears in the `&hooks` parameter is important.
+Hooks are executed in the order they are listed.

 ## customhook Snippet